quixdb/squash/docs/building.md

 This will translate the arugments you pass to the CMake versions and invoke CMake.
 For a list of supported arguments, pass `--help`.
+Typically you'll want to pass at least a '--prefix' argument, and possibly '--libdir'.

-If you don't have bash, you'll have to call CMake manually:
+If you don't have bash, you'll have to call CMake manually (see the "CMake arguments" section at the end of this document for information on arguments):

 ~~~{.sh}
 cmake .